-The Program for the Exceptionally Gifted, established in 1985, offers an opportunity for bright and accomplished young women between the ages of 13 and 15 to bypass all or some of their high school grades to pursue an undergraduate degree.
+The Program for the Exceptionally Gifted, established in 1985, offers an opportunity for bright and accomplished young women between the ages of 13 and 15 to bypass some of their high school grades to pursue an undergraduate degree.
 PEG students live in a fully supervised, state-of-the-art residence hall with their true peers on the beautiful campus of Mary Baldwin College.

 The Program for the Exceptionally Gifted is continually refined and reflects the latest research in educating gifted students, evaluations by faculty and staff, and feedback from student and parents.